 Being surrounded by scenic overlooks and the rhythms of nature can have a significant impact on a person’s mood.
 Wilderness activities may increase positive thoughts for some people.

-Outdoor-Based Activities for Co-Occurring Disorders
+An Adventure and Wilderness Therapy Program Offers Activities for Co-Occurring Disorders

 More than 7 million Americans currently suffer from a dual diagnosis.
 This happens when a person has a substance use disorder and a mental health condition at the same time, known as a co-occurring disorder.